Search: 64 results

 I charge you, young women of Jerusalem, "If you find my beloved, what are you to tell him?
 Tell him that I'm weak with love."

-His eyes are like doves by the water-brooks, Washed with milk, fitly set;
+His eyes are like doves beside the water-brooks, Washed with milk, and fitly set.

-His cheeks are as a bed of spices, raised beds of sweet plants; His lips lilies, dropping liquid myrrh.
+His cheeks are as a bed of spices, As banks of sweet herbs: His lips are as lilies, dropping liquid myrrh.

 His hands are as rings of gold set with beryl: His body is as ivory work overlaid with'sapphires.